Crown-Commercial-Service/digitalmarketplace-briefs-frontend/README.md

 ### Updating application dependencies

-`requirements.txt` file is generated from the `requirements-app.txt` in order to pin versions of all nested dependecies.
+`requirements.txt` file is generated from the `requirements-app.txt` in order to pin versions of all nested dependencies.
 If `requirements-app.txt` has been changed (or we want to update the unpinned nested dependencies) `requirements.txt` should be regenerated with